 HSMG 810 Capstone I - Preparation Course (Prereq.
+MPAT 521)

-MPAT 521) 3 credits HSMG 811 Capstone Course (Prereq.
-HSMG 810) 3 credits
+HSMG 811 Capstone Course (Prereg.
+HSMG 810)

 Graduate Certificate in Health Services Management

 The Graduate Certificate in Health Services Management is an 18-credit program designed to provide a comprehensive foundation in health services management.
 This certificate is appropriate for health care clinicians doctors, nurses, therapists, and technicians - whose positions include management or administrative responsibilities.
 It is also suitable for recent entrants to the field of health care services who want to prepare for careers as health care managers.